christinecha/web-development-000/src/introduction.md

 - Dig deep into details; don't omit things for convenience
 - Provide immediately applicable examples and project ideas

 If you have any questions or feedback about the content, or would just like to follow along with the progress, [join my Discord server](https://discord.gg/phpkY4NaY7).
-There's a channel called `#web-dev-000` specifically for this project.
+There's a channel called `#web-dev-zero` specifically for this project.

 I'd especially appreciate feedback about: